 It’s at about this time that some readers may diverge in opinion with Casale’s social pontificating, which on multiple occasions reaches too far.
 Leda’s only confidants create more insecurity than they relieve.
 Is this an established behavior pattern across the female species, or does this equation speak more to Leda’s choice of friends?
 Casale would advocate for the former, and as the novel progresses she attributes a person’s behavior to their biological gender far more than any independent human agency.
 When the men-bashing grows frequent and egregious, the social statements feel petty and insecure.
 When speaking about men at large, Casale employs the same blanket generalization techniques used to oppress women and limit their accomplishments historically.
 In Casale and Leda’s world, men care about useless things, think they know everything, don’t like spending time with their offspring, and care only about their own sexual pleasure in lieu of their partner’s.
 A lot of these statements try to cash in the blank check established by Me Too culture, a check that by this point many readers may not find themselves able to sign with moral honesty.
 Though Casale’s gender lecturing may fall short in providing a reliable moral compass, it is absolutely an articulate representation of widely held beliefs, so the results are ripe for ponderance and discussion.

-Chomsky is interested primarily in how one measures success.
+The Girl Who Never Read Noam Chomsky is interested primarily in how one measures success.
 Does it entail the creation of influential art that makes a splash in its field?
 Given equal consideration is the timeless endeavor of creating a life, raising a new human to become a respectful and productive member of society.
 The priceless bond between parent and child might be worth it all to cast aside the aforementioned creative ambitions—maybe.
 There’s a compelling case waiting to be made for either stance, making this book ideal for substantial discussion at book clubs.
 Even if Leda never gets around to reading Noam Chomsky, her life is rich in human truth, and the novel presents her comprehensive identity with effortless precision and wit.
 As with Ferrante and Knausgaard, Casale curates the fascinating banalities of a seemingly unremarkable life, portraying it through the written word with equal parts power and subtlety.

 Latest posts by Alex Yard (see all)